carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ## Visualization of taxonomic assignment results

-After we have the taxonomy assignation what follows is some visualization of our results.
+After we have the taxonomy assignation, what follows is some visualization of our results.
 [Krona](https://github.com/marbl/Krona/wiki) is a hierarchical data visualization software.
-Krona allows data to be explored with zooming, multi-layered pie charts and includes support for several bioinformatics tools and raw data formats.
-To use Krona in our results, let's go first into our taxonomy directory, which contains the pre-calculated Kraken outputs.
+Krona allows data to be explored with zooming and multi-layered pie charts and supports several bioinformatics tools and raw data formats.
+To use Krona in our results, let us first go into our taxonomy directory, which contains the pre-calculated Kraken outputs.

 ### Krona
-With Krona we will explore the taxonomy of the JP4D.001 MAG.
+With Krona, we will explore the taxonomy of the JP4D.001 MAG.
 ~~~
 $ cd ~/dc_workshop/taxonomy/mags_taxonomy
 ~~~
 {: .language-bash}

 Krona is called with the `ktImportTaxonomy` command that needs an input and an output file.
-In our case we will create the input file with the columns three and four from `JP4D.001.kraken` file.
+In our case, we will create the input file with columns three and four from `JP4D.001.kraken` file.
 ~~~
 $ cut -f2,3 JP4D.001.kraken > JP4D.001.krona.input
 ~~~